 Bull Kauri Pine Agathis microstachya Other names: Queensland Kauri Pine, Black Kauri

 This towering rainforest species is found within upland tropical rainforests and can attain a height of up to 50m on a straight and column-like trunk (Photo 1).
 Bark is a greyish brown in colour with a scaly and flaky texture (2).
-Male cones are produced from leaf axillary buds towards the end of young branchlets.
+Male cones are produced from axillary buds towards the end of young branchlets.
 They can measure up to 3 cm in length and reach full maturity over spring (3 & 4).
-Simple leaves with an alternate arrangement are; up to 9 cm in length with entire margins, elliptic to more lanceolate in shape , dark green on top, paler green beneath, hairless, very firm in texture.
+Simple leaves with an opposite arrangement are; up to 9 cm in length with entire margins, elliptic to more lanceolate in shape, dark green on top, paler green beneath, hairless, very firm in texture.
 Apex shape is rounded to bluntly acute, base shape is cuneate.
 Fine parallel venation is visible (4 & 5).
-Distribution: Nearly exclusively on the Atherton tablelands in Northern QLD.
+Distribution: Nearly exclusively on the Atherton tablelands in Northern Qld.

 Bunya Pine Araucaria bidwillii